Paul László: Biography

-Autobiographical information is available on László's life in the publication "Designing With Spirit", an oral history conducted by the University of California, Los Angeles.
 László donated much of his original materials to the Architecture and Design Collection at the University of California, Santa Barbara.
 His work is occasionally displayed at the Museum of Modern Art in New York City and is frequently seen in national and international retrospectives on 20th-century design.

 Personal life

 Paul László was married twice and had one son with his second wife, the actress Maxine Fife.
-László's remains are at the Westwood Village Memorial Park & Mortuary, Los Angeles, California.
+László's remains are at the Westwood Village Memorial Park and Mortuary in Los Angeles.